Mitranim/gotools/dsadapter/readme.md

 #### Operation Codes

 `dsadapter` has four operation codes.
+They're published in the root of the package and are unavailable on a State.

 ```golang
 const (